 Q: What was your first job before you joined the finance industry?

-Q: What was your first job in finance, and how did you get into this industry?
+Q: What was your first job in the finance industry?

 Q: What has surprised you most during your career in finance?